Raffi (novelist): Views

 Raffi was a romantic nationalist who regarded patriotism and defense of the homeland to be the duties of every individual.
 His works emphasize the concept of national unity and seek to enlighten people and fill them with patriotic feeling.
 Like his predecessor Khachatur Abovian, Raffi desired the unity of the Armenians of Iran, Russia and the Ottoman Empire in a struggle against foreign domination.
 He never openly called for armed revolution, but he promoted armed self-defense "as the most dignified and legitimate human right."

 Raffi viewed a person's behavior and character as the product of their environment and conditions of life.
 He saw education and enlightenment as the most important tools for progress and the reformation of society.
 In a dream seen by the protagonist of his novel The Fool, he envisions a future Armenia as a united, peaceful, independent country with a representative government and socialization of key industries, where the Armenians' neighbors, the Kurds, have been "civilized and assimilated."

 Raffi disapproved of all religions and saw Christianity in particular as a "passive" religion that had left the Armenian nation weak and defenseless.
 Through one of the characters of his novella Jalaleddin, he lamented that Armenians had used their resources on monasteries and churches instead of fortresses and weapons.
 He was extremely critical of the clergy, whom he represents as obscurantist and parasitical in his works.
+He was also critical of those who stoked inter-confessional divisions between Apostolic and Catholic Armenians.
+He advocated for a secular conception of Armenian nationhood on the basis of language and common descent rather than religion.